Muslim groups in China: Sufi groups

-Islamic scholar Ma Tong recorded that the 6,781,500 Hui in China were predominantly members of Sufi groups.
-According to Tong, 58.2% were Gedimu, 21% Yihewani, 10.9% Jahriyya, 7.2% Khuffiya, 1.4% Qadiriyya (قادرية), and 0.7% Kubrawiyya (کبرویة).
+Islamic scholar Ma Tong attempted to calculate Hui membership in Islamic orders and estimated that of the 6,781,500 Hui in China in the late 1980s, 58.2% were Gedimu, 21% Yihewani, 10.9% Jahriyya, 7.2% Khufiyya, 1.4% Qadiriyya, and 0.7% Kubrawiyya.
+Yang Huaizhong also estimated the proportion of the mosques in Ningxia Hui Autonomous Province and estimated that they were predominantly Sufi.
+Out of 2132 mosques, he estimated 560 belonged to the Yihewanis, 560 to the Khufiyya, 464 to the Jahriyyas, 415 to the Gedimu and 133 to the Qadiriyya.

 Sufi Kubrawiyya

 Kubrawiyya (in Chinese Kuburenye/Kubulinye) was a Sufi sect which is claimed to have arrived in China during the Ming dynasty; evidence shows that they existed since the reign of the Kangxi Emperor of the Qing dynasty.
-A descended of Muhammad, Muhuyindeni, went to China, reaching the Dawantou village in Dongxiang around Linxia.
+A descendent of Muhammad, Muhuyindeni, went to China, reaching the Dawantou village in Dongxiang around Linxia.
 The village was entirely composed of Han Chinese surnamed Zhang, all of the same clan.
 He converted several Zhangs in Yinwa to Islam, to his Sufi menhuan in Dawantou, while in Yangwa the Zhang family people did not convert and continued to practice their traditional Chinese religion.
 All the Han Zhangs and the Hui Zhangs, being of the same family, celebrated New Year together up to 1949.